-The relatively high probability of our warmest category does not imply extreme or unseasonal weather throughout the 3-month period.
-Indeed, the Outlook does not identify weather for a particular day or week.
+While the higher probability of our warmest forecast category does suggest that the chance of spells of very warm weather is increased compared to usual, it does not imply extreme weather throughout the whole 3-month period.
 The increased likelihood of this category could mean more days with temperatures that are above average to a more modest degree.
 Above-average temperatures can also arise from a range of types of weather, not just sunny and dry conditions.